+50.000 personas ya confían en EnergyProdetox

 Main reactions:

-• glucuronidation conjugation
+• conjugation by glucuronidation

 • sulfate conjugation